BHConsulting/myclojure/README.md

 # myclojure
 Welcome to my bowling clojure project!
+This source code reflects an example of currying of functional programming.

 This is currently complete and the following is the overview of the data structure and API.